LoloDum/alx-system_engineering-devops/0x00-shell_basics/README.md

-Absolute path name of the current working directory
+Display the content list of your current directory